MelisaNika/MelisaNika/README.md

 - 📫 How to reach me: I would probably ghost you, sorry in advance
 - 😄 Pronouns: she/her but why would you use it if you're not reaching to me
 - ⚡ Fun fact: I love games, and most of my statuses on dc are per "hamster doing sth"

+one day, maybe I'll make a nicer profile